 If SIRO isn’t available at your location, there are plenty of alternatives out there that can still provide fast, reliable broadband.

 The type of broadband you can get depends on where you live.
 Part fibre offers speeds up to 100Mbps and Fibre broadband offers speeds up to 1,000Mbps.
 Our fibre broadband comparison shows part fibre and fibre broadband packages that are available through:

-Virgin Media runs its own network and has packages available with speed of up to 500Mbps.
+Virgin Media runs its own network and has fibre packages available with speeds of up to 1,000Mbps.

 Of these options, ADSL broadband will provide the most reliable connection.
 You can get speeds of up to 24Mbps, and the majority of plans have an unlimited broadband allowance.

 The cost of your SIRO broadband plan will depend on which provider you go with and what ‘up to’ speed you want, this ranges from 150Mbps to 1,000Mbps.

 Most providers offer introductory discounts for 12 months but check what the ongoing cost per month will be as it’s usually significantly higher.

 If it’s been rolled out in your area and your current broadband connection isn’t as fast as you’d like, it’s worth doing a price comparison.

-You’ll need to weigh up if the extra speed is worth the extra cost for your circumstances, or if you can manage on a lower internet speed.
+You’ll need to weigh up if the extra speed is worth the extra cost for your circumstances, or if you can manage on a slower internet speed.